RANKED IN CHAMBERS - ASIA PACIFIC 2018:

 - Represented Bangladesh Biman Corporation, the national flag carrier, successfully in a litigation instituted by contractual employees of Biman claiming absorption as permanent employees (Md.
 Abdul Bari vs Bangladesh Biman and others, reported in 63 DLR 27).

-- Represented Bangladesh Biman successfully in a litigation instituted by a terminated flight attendant seeking reinstatement in service (Rubina Parveen vs Bangladesh Biman Corporation and another, Writ Petition No. 1184 of 2005)
+- Represented Bangladesh Biman successfully in a litigation instituted by a terminated flight attendant seeking reinstatement in service (Rubina Parveen vs Bangladesh Biman Corporation and another, reported in 37 BLD 541)

 - Represented an employee of a Bank who was dismissed from service in violation of the Bank Service Regulations.
 The High Court judgment, which set aside the order of dismissal, restored full service benefits to the claimant (Md.
 Mostafizur Rahman vs Rajshahi Krishi Unnayan Bank and others, reported in 20 BLC 662).